Updated March 13, 2023

-Magento is an open source; e-commerce setup built using the PHP programming language.
-The software and the related setup were initially developed by Varien Inc. (US based company).
-The initial release was on 31st March 2008, with stable release 2.3.0 (as of Nov 2018).
-Apart from PHP, Magento employs MySQL, MariaDB (an RDBMS system) and also ZEND framework.
+The following article provides an outline for How to Install Magento?
+Magento is open-source; e-commerce setup built using the PHP programming language.
+The software and the related setup were initially developed by Varien Inc. (a US-based company).
+The initial release was on 31st March 2008, with a stable release of 2.3.0 (as of Nov 2018).
+Apart from PHP, Magento employs MySQL, MariaDB (an RDBMS system), and also the ZEND framework.

-- Magento commerce, this was earlier known as the enterprise edition
+- Magento Commerce was earlier known as the enterprise edition.

 The community edition is free of cost, built with multiple features.
-Since this is an open source any user can extend its functionality with the new plug-in.
+Since this is open-source, any user can extend its functionality with the new plug-in.

-Enterprise edition unlike community is not free, but have some more and advanced features built.
-Designed for large business infrastructure requirement, Magento enterprise edition comes with installation support, technical support, usage policy, and troubleshooting.
+Enterprise edition, unlike the community, is not free but has some more and advanced features built.
+Designed for large business infrastructure requirements, the Magento enterprise edition comes with installation support, technical support, usage policy, and troubleshooting.

 “Mr. A has done with some web development coding after a couple of stressful months.
 Now what?